rminelli/backend-assessment-insurance-company/README.md

 }
 ```

-**Note:** Each token contains the user role according to the credentials provided by it, so if the user does not have the admin role he will not have access to **policies api**
+**Note:** Each token contains the user role data according to the credentials provided by it, so if the user does not have the admin role he will not have access to **policies api**

 ### Get user data filterd by user name -> Can be accessed by users with role "users" and "admin"